timiscoding/slack_overflow/README.md

 * User pictures spill out of panel headers
 * Going into your user profile causes a undefined controller error in console
 * Undefined controller in console when refreshing a post
+* toggling between up down votes causes buttons to turn into links
+* voting on a comment causes the comment to drop to the bottom on page refresh

 ## Configuration